 Your skin is protected by a layer of water and oil called the hydrolipidic film.
 It’s made up of sweat (water) and sebum (oil).
 When you get dehydrated, you sweat less, and this reduces the amount of water in the hydrolipidic film.
 Your skin compensates by producing more oil, and excess oil can trap dead skin cells, causing blocked pores.
 Microdermabrasion increases cell turnover, which means more dead skin cells, so make sure your hydrolipidic film is well-balanced, to make sure that the old cells don’t get trapped in your pores.

 It’s tempting to attack spots with harsh cleansers, acids and rough scrubs, but don’t fall for it!
 You’ll only irritate your skin.
 Instead, carry on with your skincare routine as advised by your therapist.
-You could also switch to a gentle, purifying face wash or a slightly lighter cream, but stay away from harsh products, and let your skin heal instead.
+SkinBase skincare products are specially formulated for use after microdermabrasion.
+You can get them in our online shop or ask your SkinBase therapist.
+Stay away from harsh products, and let your skin heal instead.